CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Introduction

 Figure~\ref{fig:intro}(a) illustrates a toy 2-D example, where the arrow represents the true dynamics and points indicate observations with discrete timestamps, shown in purple and orange.
 Even though the true dynamics follow a curved path (Fig.~\ref{fig:intro}(a)), estimating an ODE directly from observations with discrete timestamps yields a spurious linear flow (Fig.~\ref{fig:intro}(b)).
 CT-OT Flow first infers high-resolution time labels, indicated by the point colors in Fig.~\ref{fig:intro}(c), and then reconstructs a continuous trajectory that matches the ground truth.

 \textbf{Contributions.} (1) We introduce CT-OT Flow, which first applies optimal transport theory to infer high-resolution time labels (\S\ref{sec:step1}) and then uses kernel-based smoothing to generate continuous-time data distributions (\S\ref{sec:step2}).
 This framework allows for robust ODE/SDE estimation in scenarios where observation times are both discretized and noisy.
 (2) Although CT-OT Flow is formulated as a mixed-integer linear programming problem, we provide a relaxed formulation and an efficient algorithm that can solve it within practical computation times (\S\ref{sec:step1}).
 (3) Through numerical experiments on multiple tasks, including a real scRNA-seq dataset, we demonstrate that CT-OT Flow achieves more accurate dynamics estimation than conventional methods (\S\ref{sec:experiments}).
+The source code has been included in supplementary materials.
+Upon acceptance, we will publicly release the code.